Kristina Cammen

 Collaborators

 Our research is more productive, effective, and fun because of the amazing collaborators we work with.
-Our lab has ongoing collaborations with the following research groups:
+Our lab has past or ongoing collaborations with the following research groups:

 Maine’s marine mammal stranding research collaborative. (left to right) Lynda Doughty (MMoME), Katie Gilbert (MMoME), Emma Newcomb (UMaine), Sarah Burton (UMaine), Holland Haverkamp (UMaine), Kristina Cammen (UMaine) Shannon Brown (UMaine), Lindsey Jones (Allied Whale), Sean Todd (Allied Whale), Dominique Walk (MMoME)